How Do Credit Reference Agencies Decide Your Credit Score?

 - Credit defaults

-- Joint accounts with someone with bad credit history
+- Joint accounts with someone with a bad credit history

 - Being on an electoral roll